 The initial premium for the new or innovative benefit should not be inconsistent with the rating basis for the policy to which it is to be attached (e.g., attained age rates for rider attached to an issue age rated policy).
 It can be expected that the pattern of claims for some new or innovative benefits could have some differences from the assumptions for the basic coverage.
 In situations where there is expected to be only minimal change in the assumed claims for the new or innovative benefit by age or duration, a simple rating structure should be allowed (e.g., a single rate for all ages and durations) even though the basic coverage premiums vary.
 Sufficient documentation of assumptions should be provided by the company to demonstrate that the premium scale is reasonable and that the minimum lifetime loss ratio will be met.

 Experience reporting for demonstration of loss ratio compliance and rate revisions shall be consistent with state requirements.
-To the extent consistent with state requirements, it should be specified where the company desires to have the same new or innovative benefit with the same premium be available with multiple Medicare Supplement Plans.
+To the extent consistent with state requirements, it should be specified where the company desires to have the same new or innovative benefit with the same premium be available with multiple Medicare supplement Plans.
 In this case, the experience of the new or innovative benefit should be combined for all Plans to which it is attached, and premium changes based on such combined experience, which would be subject to the loss ratio requirements.
 Alternatively, it should also be specified where the company’s desire is to have the premium for the innovative benefits coordinated with the premium for the basic Plan, in which case the experience of the new or innovative benefit is reviewed as part of the basic Plan experience.

 Both as a result of the possible differences in claims patterns noted in #1 above and the potential impact of policyholder selection of a Plan with or without the new or innovative benefits, it is likely that the experience for the basic coverage of the policies with vs. without the additional benefits may diverge.
 The company’s choice per #2 above, as allowed by state law, should be reflected in the regulatory review of premium changes.
 If the experience of the new or innovative benefit is being kept separate, the experience of the basic coverage should be combined.
 If the experience of the new or innovative benefit is combined with the experience of the basic coverage, and there are two unique policy forms, then the experience of each should be the basis for the premiums for that policy form.